Introduction

 • Participants scored highest in questions related to Measurement & Evaluation and Embedding, demonstrating their commitment to tracking performance, implementing policy and engaging stakeholders in this crucial area.

-• Compared to 2022, Disclosure and Reporting showed the biggest improvement, increasing by 10.5 percentage points.
-Although it is still the lowest scoring pillar in this Focus Area, IPC encourages posts to continue sharing best practices and their expert knowledge with other operators in order to drive improvements.
+• Compared to 2023, Disclosure and Reporting showed the smallest improvement, increasing by 0.9 percentage points and is still the lowest scoring pillar in this Focus Area.
+IPC encourages posts to continue sharing best practices and their expert knowledge with other operators in order to drive improvements.

-• 25 posts have a strategic focus on mental health and/or stress
+• 24 out of 24 posts reporting on H&S have a strategic focus on mental health and/or stress

 • 24 posts have implemented management processes designed to mitigate H&S risks